thejcannon/AdventOf-OneLineOf-Code2023/README.md

 The tricks are as follows:

 - Imports: Just use `__import__("<modname>")`
+- Getting the first thing out of an iterable: `next(iterable)`
+- Consuming an entire iterable just for its side-effects: `collections.deque(iterable, maxlen=0)`
 - Variables: Declare a lambda and immediately call it.
-The variable is the parameter,
-- Getting the first thing out of an iterable: `next(iterable)`
-- Consuming an entire iterable just for its side-effects: `collections.deque(iterable, maxlen=0)`. and all inner lambdas (which become closures) will be able to reference it.
+The variable is the parameter, and all inner lambdas (which become closures) will be able to reference it.
 This looks like:
   `(lambda x, y: <expr>)(<expr>, <expr>)`
   - On problem 1, I hadn't figured this out yet, and instead used `next(starmap(lambda x, y, (<pair>)))`